edl78/obdb_docs/README.md

 ## Workflow

-### Getting the data
+### Getting the non image data
-- Add script to download data with wget...
 - Artefacts folder contains a pretrained resnet18 Pytorch model and json files to import to MongoDB for the short path to training.
 Json files are meta.json, tasks.json and annotation_data.json.
+Pickle files for fast track to training are also supplied.

 ### Getting the code
 - git clone repos listed above.